nichoth/nichoth/src/_posts/dev-diary-signals.md

 unidirectional data flow, where application state travels from the top downward.

 Signals are essentially two-way data binding, aka, the thing that made client side apps difficult in the past.
-In my first try I hit traditional problems &mdash; obtuse state machines that are hard to reason about, and infinite rendering loops, where a state update will trigger a re-render that triggers a state update, etc&hellip;
+In my first try I did run into traditional problems &mdash; obtuse state machines that are hard to reason about, and infinite rendering loops, where a state update will trigger a re-render that triggers a state update, etc&hellip;

-At first I tried just updating a signal from anywhere in the app.
+My first attempt was just updating a signal from anywhere in the app.
 This caused tricky behavior and hard to track down bugs.

 *But*, a possible solution is a redux-like pattern, where all events in the